ArctosDB/documentation-wiki/_documentation/encumbrance.markdown

 ---
 # Encumbrance

-Encumbrances restrict the use of specimens or specimen data and are often used to mask information such as collectors, preparators, field numbers, attributes, and remarks.
+Encumbrances restrict the use of catalog records or record data and are often used to mask information such as collectors, preparators, field numbers, attributes, and remarks.

 [List of active Arctos encumbrances](https://arctos.database.museum/Reports/encumbranceByCollection.cfm)